threedteam/sttl_bls/README.md

 1. MNIST (1, 32, 32)
 2. SVHN (3, 32, 32)
 3. CIAFR10 (3, 32, 32)
-4. CIFAR100 (3, 32, 32)
+4. CIFAR100 (3, 32, 32) (no confusion matrix provided.)
 5. CATORDOG (3, 200, 200)

 ## Steps to perform the experiment
 To carry out experiment on specific dataset, just follow the folling phases:
-1. download dataset from this url: https://drive.google.com/file/d/1Pks8OcOi7IZG_MvBRseX_RMfSABeTd3m/view?usp=sharing
+1. Download dataset from this url: https://drive.google.com/file/d/1Pks8OcOi7IZG_MvBRseX_RMfSABeTd3m/view?usp=sharing
-2. extract files in ./datasets folder
+2. Extract files in ./datasets folder
-3. deploy the environment using pip for two sub-projects: GD_BLS and statserver.
+3. Deploy the environment using pip for two sub-projects: GD_BLS and statserver.
-4. open ./statserver and run run.py using flask.
+4. Open ./statserver and run run.py using flask.
-5. in main.py, select the dataset and model you need to validate, specifying the name of this experiment and the number of repetitions, let it run.
+5. In main.py, select the dataset and model you need to validate, specifying the name of this experiment and the number of repetitions, let it run.
 6. After the experiment completed, you will see many records in ./statserver/saves/data.csv.
 In analyse.py, run an analyse with information provided from main.py and you can analyse the detailed experiment information.

 ## Something to pay attention to
-1. for each dataset, the configs are written to ./configs/[dataset_name].yaml
+1. For each dataset, the configs are written to ./configs/[dataset_name].yaml
 2. ./logs/[dataset_name]/ saves the confusion matrix of the newest experiment.

 ## Original Device Information